Hard Surfaced Trails

 - Cedar Trails Partnership has a comprehensive monthly calendar of trail events.
 If you have a trail-related event to add, please click HERE.

-- CVAST (Cedar Valley Association for Soft Trails) hosts several weekly events with local businesses including Two Wheel Wednesday, Waterloo on Wheels, Monday Night Mayhem Trail Runs, Dirt Diva Runs, Summit Summer Rides, All Lit Up rides and Fat Tire Saturdays.
+- CVAST (Cedar Valley Association for Soft Trails) hosts several weekly events with local businesses including Two Wheel Wednesday, Waterloo on Wheels, Monday Night Mayhem Trail Runs, Trail Sisters and Fearless Women of Dirt.

 - The Runner's Flat (120 Main Street, Cedar Falls) hosts Thursty Thursdays, Saturday TRF Breakfast Club, Monday Night Mayhem with CVAST and other various runs throughout the season.

 - Bike Tech (217 Washington Street, Cedar Falls) hosts the Hammer Ride on Tuesdays, Two Wheel Wednesday with CVAST and the Pint Night Rides with SingleSpeed Brewing Co.

 - Cedar Valley Cyclists hosts W.O.W.
 (Wednesday on Wheels) at 6:15 pm most Wednesdays beginning in May.
 Meet at the corner of 4th and Main Street in Cedar Falls and choose either a trail ride or a road ride.
 All skill levels are welcome.
 Check their calendar for additional events.

 - Bike Iowa is another great resource for finding bike events in Iowa.

-- The Iowa Games offers a Snowshoe Race (and family hike) and Fat Bike Race in January.
+- The Iowa Games offers a Snowshoe Race (and family hike) in January and the Fat Bike Race in February.

 We are Bicycle Friendly!

 Cedar Falls was the first Bicycle Friendly Community recognized in Iowa by the American League of Bicyclists in 2009.
 A Bicycle Friendly Community welcomes bicyclists by providing safe accomodations for bicycling and encouraging people to bike for transportation and recreation.

 Other Great Features